-Injunctions and Restraining Orders in Patent Infringement Cases
+Injunctions and Restraining Orders in Patent Infringement Lawsuits

 If you bring a patent infringement action, you probably will expect to get monetary damages from the infringer if you prevail.
-You can read more here about these types of damages, which usually cover reasonable royalties and lost profits.
+Monetary damages usually cover reasonable royalties and lost profits.
 However, damages may not be the only remedy for a patent owner against an infringer.
 You might worry that you will not get justice for years if your case proceeds through a full trial, during which time the infringer will continue to profit from your efforts.
 Preliminary injunctions and temporary restraining orders are designed to deal with this situation.

 An injunction is an order by a court that requires someone to do something or stop doing something.
 Outside the patent context, people often seek injunctions in situations that involve intrusions on their privacy or property.
 If you can show that the defendant likely infringed on a valid patent that you own, you may be able to get an injunction from the judge that orders the defendant to stop the infringement.
 An injunction is not a substitute for damages, and you still can receive damages for your losses during the period of infringement.